Christy O'Connor Snr: Professional career

 O'Connor played in every Ryder Cup from 1955 to 1973, setting a record of ten appearances in the event which stood until it was surpassed by Nick Faldo in 1997.
 He was the Irish professional champion on ten occasions, including in 1978 (when he was 53), and was twice (1961 and 1962) recipient of the Vardon Trophy for leading the British Tour's Order of Merit.

 In the 1966 Carroll's International at Royal Dublin, O'Connor finished 2-3-3 (eagle-birdie-eagle) to win the tournament by 2 strokes.
 At the par-4 16th, he drove the green and holed a 20-foot putt.
 He then holed a 12-foot putt at the 17th and, at the par-5 18th, hit a 3-iron to 8 feet and holed the putt.
 A plaque by the 16th tee commemorates the achievement.
 In 1970, he won the John Player Classic, at that time its £25,000 first prize was the richest offered in golf (in those days, even the British Open champion received just a little over £5,000), it made him that season's leading money-winner, although not Order of Merit leader, which was decided by a points system not directly related to prize money.

 Later in his career, O'Connor became the leading "senior" (over-50s) professional player of his day, just before the lucrative U.S.-based Senior PGA Tour, now known as the PGA Tour Champions, took off.
 He won the PGA Seniors Championship six times and the World Senior Championship in 1976 and 1977.
 O'Connor was elected to the World Golf Hall of Fame in 2009 in the Veterans category.

 Personal life

 O'Connor met his wife, Mary Collins, in Donegal while he was a member of Bundoran Golf Club.
 They married in 1954 and had six children together.
 During his early career he was known simply as Christy O'Connor, but his nephew of the same name also became a prominent golfer, and since that time they have been referred to as Christy O'Connor Senior and Christy O'Connor Junior, respectively.
 He was known as "Himself" among his golfing peers.
-He died at the age of 91 in Mater Hospital, on 14 May 2016.
+He died at the age of 91 in Dublin's Mater Hospital, on 14 May 2016.